HBsAg ELISA Kit (96 Tests)

 FAQs

-What is the HBsAg ELISA test used for?
+What is the HBsAg ELISA Kit used for?

-It is an in vitro enzyme immunoassay for the qualitative detection of Hepatitis B surface antigen (HBsAg) in human serum or plasma.
+It is used for the qualitative detection of Hepatitis B surface antigen (HBsAg) in human serum or plasma.
+For general background on hepatitis B and how HBsAg testing fits into diagnostic workflows, refer to the WHO hepatitis B fact sheet and CDC hepatitis B testing guidance.

-Absorbance is read at 450 nm with 630 nm as reference wavelength.
+Absorbance is measured at 450 nm with 630 nm as the reference wavelength.

-What is the shelf life of the kit?
+What is the sensitivity or detection limit of the HBsAg ELISA Kit?

 Shipping Policy: